xamarin/mac-samples/yosemite/VisualEffectPlayground/README.md

 ---
-name: Xamarin.Mac - Blurs, translucency and vibrancy on OS X
+name: Xamarin.Mac - Blurs, translucency and vibrancy on macOS
-description: This sample shows how to use various options of NSVisualEffectView to do blurs, translucency and vibrancy on OS X. It demonstrates in window...
+description: This sample shows how to use various options of NSVisualEffectView to do blurs, translucency, and vibrancy on macOS.
 page_type: sample
 languages:
 - csharp